 Text Over Media section

-- Full-screen landscape image: 2560px x 1440px JPEG at 100% quality
+- Full-screen landscape image: 2560px x 1440px JPEG at 100% quality,

-- Full-screen portrait image: 1080px x 1920px JPEG at 100% quality
+- Full-screen portrait image: 1080px x 1920px JPEG at 100% quality,

 - Prepare and crop images with a text area in mind.
-You can toggle a filter from 0-100% to darken your background media in the section and help your text stand out
+You can toggle a filter from 0-100% to darken your background media in the section and help your text stand out,

 - Shorthand will automatically compress JPG images for multiple device sizes.

-- 100mb MAX (much smaller if possible) – we recommend a max of 2MB per 5 seconds
+- 100mb MAX (much smaller if possible) – we recommend a max of 2MB per 5 secs,

-Text Over Media sections support a number of section options including, if your theme allows for it, changes to the text colour, colour and opacity of an image overlay, change to the section height, and changes to how the background image and overlaying text react to the page scrolling.
+Text Over Media sections support a number of section options including, if your theme allows for it, changes to the text colour, colour and opacity of an image overlay, change to the section height, and changes to how the background image or video and overlaying text react to the page scrolling.

-For more, see: Section Options.
+For more general information about section options, see: Section Options.